CoolHwhipMike/The-Odin-Project/OdinProject/projects/rock-paper-scissors/README.md

 - The values are compared and a winner is chosen.
 - We will loop over the above 5 times for a complete game.
 - The score will be stored in a variable and shown at the end with a winner.

+## Second Iteration

+### Goals
+1. [ ] Create a button for each selection.
+2. [ ] Use and event listener to make a selection and call playRound.
+3. [ ] Add a div to display results and change console.log to DOM methods.
+4. [ ] Display running score and announce a winner when a player get 5 points.